Florence's path: Track the tropical storm here

 If you’re getting ready for Florence, you can read about steps to prepare for the storm here and find emergency contacts here.

-Fox News’ Madeline Farber, Amy Lieu, Kaitlyn Schallhorn, Stephen Sorace and The Associated Press contributed to this report.
+Fox News’ Madeline Farber, Amy Lieu, Kaitlyn Schallhorn, Stephen Sorace, Elizabeth Zwirz and The Associated Press contributed to this report.